 - Optimize images, and

 Once your new website has launched, make sure you continue to monitor it through the Google Search Console and Google Analytics.

-We thank Steven Wu for taking the time and sharing his expert insights into Magento 2 SEO, and wishing lots of success in his career!
+We thank Steven Wu for taking the time and sharing his expert insights into Magento 2 SEO, and wish lots of success in his career!